 Well, we'll see.

-We'll see what it would what it says.
+We'll see what it says.

 I think it becomes tricky to make the deal if the wall has to be part of it because there are so many Republicans and Democrats who think that the wall is a waste of money.